bassel27/clipcloud/README.md

   1. Download the .apk file from [here](https://drive.google.com/drive/folders/1yyi20oIRq53Mug5WAduRbgFvfKUt1Bvn?usp=sharing).

 # Limitations & Future Work
-1. Use DTOs in the frontend for consistent API communication.
+1. Use DTOs in the frontend.
 2. Remove hardcoded folder paths in the backend.
 3. Update the database schema so that likes and media are user-specific.
-4. Remove unused media-related attributes (e.g., media.url, thumbnail.url) from the schema.
+4. Remove unused media-related attributes (e.g., fileUrl, thumbnailUrl) from the schema.
 5. Replace use of localStorage with secure methods (e.g., HTTP-only cookies or sessionStorage) for storing access tokens.
 6. Allow images to be enlarged when clicked.
 7. Add proper validation to login and signup forms in the frontend.